DineshChandraKonala/Delta-demo/README.md

 # Delta-demo
-This Delta -demo contains git and GitHub commands
+This is a demo for Git &amp; GitHub class.